The legend of Taranaki

 Ruataranaki’s father-in-law, Tahurangi ascended to the peak of Taranaki and lit a ceremonial fire to fix the name Ruataranaki to the Mounga.
 Even today, the iwi of Taranaki refer to the smoke from the fire of Tahurangi, when cloud forms near the peak in the mornings and evenings.

-From Taranaki to Egmont
+From Taranaki to Egmont and back

 On January 10 1770 Captain James Cook renamed Taranaki Mounga, Mount Egmont after the first Lord of the Admiralty.
 It is said the Earl died without ever knowing of the honour.